saleor/saleor-docs/docs/guides/payments.md

 Take a moment to consider the example settings above.

 - `braintree` - Gateway’s name, which will be used to identify the gateway during the payment process.
 It’s stored in the Payment model under the gateway value.
-- `module` - The path to the integration module (assuming that your changes live within the `saleor.payment.gateways.braintree.__init__.py` file)
+- `module` - The path to the integration module (assuming that your changes live within the `saleor.payment.gateways.braintree.__init__.py` file).
 - `connection_params` - List of parameters used for connecting to the payment’s gateway.
 - `auto_capture`- Define if the gateway should also capture funds from the card.
 When `auto_capture` is set to `False`, funds will be blocked by the customer’s bank for a 7-days period, a manual capture will be required.

-> **Note**
->
-> All payment backends default to using sandbox mode.
-This is very useful for development but make sure you use production mode when deploying to a production server.

-## Enabling new payment gateway
+## How to enable new payment gateway

-Last but not least, if you want to enable your payment gateway in the checkout process, add it’s name to the `CHECKOUT_PAYMENT_GATEWAYS` setting.
+Last but not least, if you want to enable your payment gateway in the checkout process, add its name to the `CHECKOUT_PAYMENT_GATEWAYS` setting.

 > **Tip**
 >
 >Whenever possible, use `currency` and `amount` as **returned** by the payment gateway, not the one that was sent to it.
-It might happen, that gateway (eg. Braintree) is set to different currency than your shop is.
-In such case, you might want to charge the customer 70 dollars, but due to gateway misconfiguration, he will be charged 70 euros.
-Such a situation should be handled, and adequate error should be thrown.
+It might happen, that a gateway (eg. Braintree) is set to different currency than your shop is.
+In such case, you might want to charge the customer 70 dollars, but due to gateway misconfiguration, the charge will be 70 euros.
+Such situation is handled, and an adequate error is given.